 The Distribution Code defines Medium Power Stations (which is only relevant in England and Wales) and the Grid Code defines Large Power Stations.
-The definitions of these categories are given in Table 8 Table 8 below.
-Classification as medium or large is based on the aggregate registered capacity of all Power Generating Modules in the Power Generating Facility (as distinct from RfG Type A to D classification).
+The definitions of these categories are given in the table below.
+Classification as medium or large is based on the aggregate registered capacity of all Power Generating Modules in the Power Generating Facility (as distinct from RfG Type A to D classification, see page 26).